Amanda Farías: 2021 City Council campaign

 Early in 2019, Farías announced that she would seek a rematch against Díaz, now an incumbent.
 However, Díaz surprised observers in July 2020 when, after an unsuccessful bid for Congress, he announced he would not seek re-election to a second term on the City Council.

 Now running for an open seat, Farías was able to consolidate support to a far greater extent than in 2017.
 The Bronx Democratic Party, which had supported Díaz four years earlier, endorsed Farías, as did Congressman Ritchie Torres and most other local elected officials.
-Her main opponent in the primary was Bronx Community Board 9 district manager William Rivera, who had the support of Bronx Borough President Rubén Díaz Jr. (the incumbent's son) and who came under fire for seemingly diverting thousands of the board's dollars to his own nonprofit.
+Her main opponent in the primary was Bronx Community Board 9 district manager William Rivera, who had the support of Bronx Borough President Rubén Díaz Jr. and the incumbent, and who came under fire for seemingly diverting thousands of the board's dollars to his own nonprofit.

 Farías topped the eight-candidate field on election night with 27 percent of the vote; after absentee ballots and ranked-choice votes were counted, she defeated Rivera 52-48%, and formally declared victory on July 7.
 She later won the general election by a wide margin and took office on January 1, 2022.